jasonhuels/sampleBlogPost/sampleBlogPost.md

 # Sort and Loop Through Arrays in JavaScript
 Arrays and looping are two of the most important concepts in programming.
 Arrays are lists that contain multiple values that can be accessed as a collection or individually.
 Knowing how to sort an array is important because it can make searching an array for a particular value a much faster process.
 In this post we'll go over the basics of declaring, sorting, and looping through arrays in JavaScript.
+See the complete code for this post: https://github.com/jasonhuels/sampleBlogPost
 ## Let It Be an Array
 Arrays in JavaScript can be created by declaring the name of the array and assigning it's values inside of square brackets:
 ```sh